 This DOSI working group will seek to ensure that assessment and management of the deep ocean are based on comprehensive input from the scientific community, including natural and social scientists.

-Working Group Activities (current):
+Current Working Group Activities :

-- Identify major ocean assessments, their scope, how the deep ocean is included, and active contributors.
-We have begun with the United Nations World Ocean Assessment and ensured that many deep-sea scientists have led and contributed to a number of chapters.
+1) Input to the 1st United Nations World Ocean Assessment ensuring that many deep-sea scientists led and contributed to a number of chapters.

-- Produced 1st listing of international ocean assessments
+2) Produced 1st listing of international ocean assessments

 3)Ensured the deep-sea is represented in the latest North Pacific Marine Science Organisation (PICES) Ecosystem Status Report.

 4) Ensure deep-sea is represented in the IPBES reviews.